-I. Fringe Benefits/Reimbursement
+I. Fringe Benefits/Reimbursement of Expenses

-A fire service agency may provide reasonable "working condition fringe benefits" to volunteers without tax.
-This can include a reasonable amount of educational training directly related to their duties as volunteers that primarily benefits the agency.
-This can be paid directly by the agency or paid by a volunteer and reimbursed in accordance with an Accountable Plan.
+The Task Force recommends that fire service agencies adopt Accountable Plans for reimbursement of appropriate expenses of volunteers.
+It further recommends that fire service agencies provide appropriate "working condition fringe benefits" to volunteers, because these can be provided tax-free to volunteers and without triggering PERS issues.
+Working conditions fringe benefits can include a reasonable amount of educational training for volunteers directly related to their duties as volunteers that primarily benefits the agency.
 If properly structured, this amount is not treated as wages and is therefore not subject to employment taxes and is not reportable on a W-2.
+A fire service agency that provides other types of fringe benefits that depend on the "employee" status of volunteers should review this procedure with its advisors.

-J. PERS Eligibility for Volunteers
+J. PERS and Volunteers